Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The sword slashing sound is much more satisfying and violent with AES / MVS version than Neo Geo CD version.
 It must probably be possible to restore the much better original sound effects.
 No plan on my side for the moment.

 - The first screaming sound from the pedestrians running in level 3 is lacking in the Neo Geo CD version.
 This is not related to the hack but a pure bug from the genuine version.

+- The laugh of the main vilain is lacking is attract mode in the Neo Geo CD version.

-It shows how probably rushed and careless was the cartridge to CD conversion.
+All of this shows how probably rushed and careless was the cartridge to CD conversion.
 Once again, could be interesting to fix in a hack.

 ## Any plan for uncensoring Sengoku 1 and 3 in the future ?

 Absolutely not, [for sure](https://www.youtube.com/watch?v=DNVGvQE0vgU).
 Sengoku 1 is boring as fuck and I cannot imagine myself playing it for more than 20 minutes to debug palette issue and chase rogue pixels.
-Also blood effects are not convincing at all in the first place.
-As for Sengoku 3, it does not exist, it's not a Sengoku game.
+Also blood effects are not convincing at all in the first place and the more ghostly mood fits perfectly with random blood colors.

+As for Sengoku 3, it does not exist, it's not a Sengoku game, it's just a random game stamped with the name.

 ## Any plan to sell / release a physical version ?

 Certainly not, selling I.P. from SNK when you are not SNK yourself is called piracy for who has forgotten this very slight semantic detail.
 So putting aside the fact that I do not own the I.P., the reasonable selling price for a tinkered physical release wouldn't even come close to covering my working hours.
-Because yes, I come from a country not only respecting intellectual property (or, I guess ?), but also with expensive working hours.
+Because yes, I come from a country not only respecting intellectual property (jocking), but also with expensive working hours.

 But the idea to get a physical release would be to start from a cheap and mass produced bootleg to avoid damaging genuine hardware.
-Looking into [Aliexpress bootlegs](https://github.com/Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros), it must be possible to tinker a reprogramed Sengoku 2 MVS by owning the correct flasher / adapter.
-This is not a simple issue to solve in fact, the Chinese bootleggers use very baroque chips in their repros (because huge availability as e-waste I guess) and reprograming them requires very uncommon flashers (good luck to find a cheap hobby flasher able to burn a 16-bits only MX26L6420 for example).
-So it's easy on paper, but practically very expensive due to the need for professional hardware.
+Looking into [Aliexpress bootlegs](https://github.com/Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros), it must be possible to tinker a reprogrammed Sengoku 2 MVS by owning the correct flasher / adapter.
+This is not a simple issue to solve in fact, the Chinese bootleggers use very baroque chips in their repros (because huge availability as e-waste I guess) and reprogramming them requires very uncommon flashers / adapters (good luck to find a cheap hobby flasher able to burn a 16-bits only MX26L6420 or an adapter / socket for a M27C322 in SDIP package for example).
+So it's easy on paper, but practically, not for hobbyists.

 I would say that your best bet is that Chinese bootleggers find this repository one day.
-I will maybe try to do an adapter board for more common chips compatible with cheap flashers (some big enough MX29LVXXXX in place of the MX26L6420) but they will be difficult to solder for most people in return.
+I will maybe try to do an adapter board for more common chips compatible with cheap flashers (some big enough MX29LVXXXX in place of the MX26L6420, or some adapter SDIP-to-something-common for M27C322) but they will be probably difficult to solder for most people in return.
 I'm still not certain whether it's worth the trouble considering the excellent platform available today for emulation like the MiSTer FPGA.

 ## Final words

-I made this mod for my own enjoyement.
-It's not an attempt to mimick the NCI mod from 2023, which as far as I can tell seing footage of gameplay from Youtubers flexing with the cartridge, took a quite different artistic direction (which I'm not fan to be honest).

-Anyway, in its current version, my hack is precisely what I would have expected from an official red-blood option back in 1994 when I was playing the AES version.
-I hope you will enjoy that hack as much as I do.
-It is made to be easily modified too, be creative !
+I made this mod for my own enjoyment only, I hope you will enjoy that hack as much as I do.
+In its current version, this is precisely what I would have expected from an official red-blood option back in 1994 when I was mastering the AES version.

-That said, I am publishing these workflows in a state far from perfection, on purpose.
-Throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason (brutal death, mental illness, boredom, conflict of interests, (D)discord, or just no reason...
-I've seen all of these).
-I now operate on the principle that if this is not online, it just does not exist.
+I am also publishing these workflows in a state probably far from perfection.

+Throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason.
+Unexpected death, mental illness, boredom, conflict of interests, social media drama, or just basic inability to finish something, I've seen all of these.
+I now operate on the principle that **if this is not online, it just does not exist.**

 ## Acknowledgments